 6 Stewart Avenue, Newcastle West

-Launched in June 2021, permanent installation
+Launched in June 2021, Visible day and night

 illuminart were engaged by Doma Group to develop a public art installation which brought together important First Nation cultural placemaking objectives with permanent sculpture, lighting, projection and animation.